fastdatascience/faststylometry/README.md

 You can get the training corpus by cloning https://github.com/woodthom2/faststylometry, the data is in faststylometry/data.

 ## Create a corpus

+The [Burrows Delta Walkthrough.ipynb](Burrows%20Delta%20Walkthrough.ipynb)  Jupyter notebook is the best place to start, but here are the basic commands to use the library:

 To create a corpus and add books, the pattern is as follows: